princeton-nlp/MABEL/README.md

 ### Intrinsic Metrics

-Please note that if you use your own trained model instead of our HF checkpoint, you need to first run `python -m benchmark.intrinsic.convert_to_hf --path /path/to/your/checkpoint` (which converts the checkpoint to a standard BertForMaskedLM model) prior to intrinsic evaluation.
+Please note that if you use your own trained model instead of our HF checkpoint, you need to first run `python -m training.convert_to_hf --path /path/to/your/checkpoint` (which converts the checkpoint to a standard BertForMaskedLM model) prior to intrinsic evaluation.

 **1. StereoSet ([Nadeem et al., 2021](https://aclanthology.org/2021.acl-long.416/))**